wontothree/wontothree.github.io/_posts/paperreview/2025-04-05-convergence-analysis.md

 ---
-title: "[Paper Review] Convergence Analysis of ODE Models for Accelerated First-Order Methods"
+title: "[OPT for ML] Convergence Analysis of ODE Models for Accelerated First-Order Methods"
 categories:
   - paperreview
 ---